Introduction to Organizational Behavior Model

-Now as the values are changing the model is giving place to the modernized thinking, but we cannot say that this model has been discarded.
+Now, as the values are changing, the model is giving place to the modernized thinking, but we cannot say that this model has been discarded.
 In many organizational setups, it is still proving a useful way to get the things done, especially when the employees are being motivated to fulfill physiological needs or whenever there are any organizational crises.
-However with the increase in the knowledge, changing the societal values better ways to manage organizational behavior systems is emerging.
-Yet another step was required and it emerged.
+However, with the increase in the knowledge, changing the societal values, better ways to manage organizational behavior systems is emerging.
+Yet another step was required, and it emerged.

-A successful custodial approach depends on providing economic security which many companies are now offering as high pay scale, remunerations in the form of health benefits, corporate cars, financial packaging and many other forms of incentives.
-These incentives increase the employees’ satisfaction level and help them to achieve competitive advantage.
-To avoid layoffs employers also tries to “retain employees, reduce overtime, freeze hiring, encourage both the job transfers and relocations, provide early retirement incentives, and reduce subcontracting to adjust to slowdowns especially in the information technology”.
+A successful custodial approach depends on providing economic security, which many companies are now offering as high pay scale, remunerations in the form of health benefits, corporate cars, financial packaging and many other forms of incentives.
+These incentives increase the employees’ satisfaction level and help them to achieve a competitive advantage.
+To avoid layoffs, employers also tries to “retain employees, reduce overtime, freeze hiring, encourage both the job transfers and relocations, provide early retirement incentives, and reduce subcontracting to adjust to slowdowns especially in the information technology”.
 (Newstrom, p.32)

-Through the leadership organizations give the space and climate for the employees to develop, form their own thinking and take an initiative.
+Through the leadership organizations give the space and climate for the employees to develop, form their own thinking and take the initiative.
 They would take responsibility and improve themselves.
-Managers are oriented towards supporting the employees to give performances and not just support them through employee benefits as done in custodial approach.
+Managers are oriented towards supporting the employees to give performances and not just support them through employee benefits as done in the custodial approach.

-The supportive model is being widely accepted chiefly in the developed nations where the needs of the employees are different as it fulfills many of the employees emerging needs.
+The supportive model is widely accepted chiefly in the developed nations where the needs of the employees are different as it fulfills many of the employees emerging needs.
 This approach is less successful in the developing nations where the social and economic need of the working class is different.
-In short, in the supportive model money is not which retain the satisfaction of the employees but it is a part of the organization’s life that has been put to the use and makes other people feel wanted.
+In short, in the supportive model, money is not which retain the satisfaction of the employees, but it is a part of the organization’s life that has been put to the use and makes other people feel wanted.

 The Collegial Model

-We can also say Collegial model is an extension of the supportive model.
+We can also say the Collegial model is an extension of the supportive model.
 The success of the collegial model depends on the management’s ability to foster the feeling of partnership between the employees.
 This makes the employees feel important and needed.
 They also feel that managers are not just mere supervisors but are also giving their equal contribution to the team.

 To make the collegial model success many organizations have abolished the use of bosses and subordinates during working, as these terms create the distance between the managers and subordinates.
 While some of the organizations have abolished the system of allotting reserved space for executives.
 Now any employee can park their vehicle in the common parking space, which increases their convenience and makes them more comfortable.

 The manager is oriented towards the team performance while each employee is responsible for his task and towards each other.
 They are more disciplined and work as per the standards set by the team.
-In this setup employees feel fulfilled as their contribution is accepted and well received.
+In this setup, employees feel fulfilled as their contribution is accepted and well received.

 The System Model

 The most emerging model of the today’s corporate era is the system model.
-This model emerged from the rigorous research to attain the higher level of meaning at work.
-Today’s employees need more than salary and security from their job, they need the hours they are putting towards the organization is giving them some value and meaning.
+This model emerged from the rigorous research to attain a higher level of meaning at work.
+Today’s employees need more than salary and security from their job; they need the hours they are putting towards the organization is giving them some value and meaning.
 To add to it, they need the work that is ethical, respectful, integrated with trust and integrity and gives a space to develop a community feeling among the co-workers.

 In the system model, the expectations of the managers are much more than getting the work done by the employees.
-The managers have to show their emotional side, be more compassionate and caring towards their team and they must be sensitive towards the needs of the diverse workforce.
-They have to devote their attention to creating the feeling of optimism, hope, trustworthiness, courage, self-determination, and through this, they try to develop the positive work culture where the employees feel more at ease and work as if they are working for their family.
+The managers have to show their emotional side, be more compassionate and caring towards their team, and they must be sensitive towards the needs of the diverse workforce.
+They have to devote their attention to creating the feeling of optimism, hope, trustworthiness, courage, self-determination, and through this, they try to develop a positive work culture where the employees feel more at ease and work as if they are working for their family.
 This ultimately results in the long time commitment and loyalty of the employees and the success of the company.